CityU-AIM-Group/PRR-FL/README.md

 ## Retrogress Challenge
 <div align=center><img width="750" src=/figs/retrogress_curve.png></div>

-In the scenarios of real-world medical FL, an abrupt performance drop (termed as *retrogress*) *retrogress* of existing FL methods after each server-client communication.
+In the scenarios of real-world medical FL, an abrupt performance drop (termed as *retrogress*) of existing FL methods after each server-client communication.
 The inter-client data heterogeneity leads to enormous discrepancy between different local models.
 In this case, it becomes unreasonable to average parameters of client models in element-wise at the server side and to replace the previous local models with the aggregated server model at the client side.

 ## Personalized Retrogress-Resilient FL Framework